Panattack/Pacepal/markdown/Chunck-Waypoint.md

 > With the object of this class we describe the waypoints that the gpx file contains.

 - It has the following attributes :
-    1. The users name
+    1. The user's name
     2. The longitude
     3. The latitude
+    4. The elevation
-    4. The time
+    5. The time

 - It also has the following methods:
     - <a>Constructor</a>